 February 10, 1926: “The Gumm Sisters” (Judy and her sisters) performed at the Grand Rapids Women’s Club Benefit for Permanent Boys and Girls Scout Camps Fund, held at the theater that Judy’s father, Frank Gumm, owned, the New Grad Theater, in Grand Rapids, Minnesota.

-February 10, 1938: Judy made her first appearance on a New York stage, the Loew’s State, as part of her personal appearance tour supporting her recent film Everybody Sing.
-Accompanying Judy on this tour were her musical mentor, Roger Edens (seen at the piano in the photo), and her mother, Ethel.
+February 10, 1938: Judy made her first appearance on a New York stage, at the Loew’s State Theatre, as part of her personal appearance tour supporting her recent film Everybody Sing.
+Accompanying Judy on this tour were her musical mentor, Roger Edens, and her mother, Ethel.

 Youngster is a resounding wallop in her first vaudeville appearance.
 Comes to the house with a rep in films and after a single date on the “Chase and Sanborn” radio show.
 Apparent from outset that girl is no mere flash, but has both the personality and the skill to develop into a box-office wow in any line of show business.
 Applause was solid, and she encored twice, finally begging off with an ingratiating and shrewd thank-you speech.”